Snow White (2025 film): Cast

-Additionally, Hadley Fraser and Lorena Andrea appear as the Good King and the Good Queen, Snow White's parents.
+Additionally, Hadley Fraser and Lorena Andrea appear as the Good King and the Good Queen (with Krystina Alabado providing the singing voice for the Queen), Snow White's parents.
 Appearing as Jonathan's team of seven bandits are George Appleby as Quigg who is a "master of the crossbow", Colin Michael Carmichael as Farno, Samuel Baxter as Scythe, Jimmy Johnston as Finch, Dujonna Gift as Maple who is Quigg's love interest, Idriss Kargbo as Bingley, and Jaih Betote as Norwich.

+Cast members appearing in minor roles include Anna Sylvester as Guard Paul's Wife, Jon-Scott Clark as Dancer, Dean Nolan, Jonathan Bourne, and Luisa Guerreiro as artisans, Daniel Boyarsky as Guard, Leo Cropley, Kieron Bell, and Vivienne Rowe as village children, Alejandro De Mesa as Competent Servant, John Hyatt as Guard Matthew's Father, and Victoria Alsina as Little Girl Lily.
 The royal guards consist of Adrian Bower as the captain of the guards, Felipe Bejarano as Guard Paul who used to work as a farmer that also grew cherry trees, Simeon Oakes as Guard Matthew who used to work as a baker, Joshmaine Joseph as Guard William, and Chike Chan as Guard Arthur.